clux/facemaulers/recaps/114-familiar-travel.md

 - 30min by boat to place (see instruction in [[skipper]] doc)
 - 30min to boat (use shark slide, but with lever set to safe)
 - gregor due to leave today
+- https://roll20.net/compendium/dnd5e/Carpet%20of%20Flying (carpet from selunebowl is 800lbs rated, but burned => 20ft speed)

 TODO:
 - sorrowsworn / spiders / visible ward for [[velddrinnsshar]]